 In addition, if the employee needs to be absent from work or requires other temporary accommodations (such as remote work) because they need to quarantine or isolate they should notify their supervisor according to regular departmental protocol.
 The employee should contact their local HR department with questions about leave options they may be eligible for and their DDR with any questions about protected medical leave.

 Employees are strongly encouraged to consult with their personal healthcare provider for medical advice and guidance around care, testing, and quarantine information.

 Frequent handwashing and sanitizing are simple but effective ways to reduce the risk of viral transmission.
-Each unit with people working on-site will be required to do the following:
+Employees can learn more about the importance of handwashing on the CDC website.
+Work units are encouraged to do the following:

 - Review all work areas to confirm that sufficient handwashing facilities and/or sanitizing products are available.